Common Running Injuries

 Shin splints — Aside from ankle sprains, shin splints are perhaps the most common injury to the lower body, as the muscles attached to the shin bone bring the foot up and down.
 The pain is usually an inflammation of the shin muscle and tendon due to stress factors.
 Treat shin pain with cold compresses immediately after the workout to reduce inflammation.
 Proper stretching before the workout should prevent the onset of shin splints.
 Strengthening of muscles also helps reduce shin splints.

 Achilles tendon and calf pain — The frequent rising on the toes of an aerobics routine often creates pain and tightness in the large muscles in the back of the legs, which can create pain and tightness in the calf and inflammation of the achilles tendon.
 Again, stretching the calf muscles gently and gradually before and after the workout will ordinarily help alleviate the pain and stiffness.

 Stress fractures — Stress fractures often occur from over training.
 Make sure you gradually increase your running distance and intensity and have an adequate dietary intake of calcium.

 Products That Can Help

-“The Doctor Specified line has been specially developed for the discerning consumer or those amongst us with foot or general health issues.
+“The former Doctor Specified line now Foot Zen, has been specially developed for the discerning consumer or those amongst us with foot or general health issues.
 The line includes Diabetic and Medical Grade categories, which feature socks that are specific in need and technically advanced.
 By incorporating features such as hand-linked seamless toes, extra-deep heel wells, and our proprietary Med Dry®moisture management system, we have produced a product line unique to the U.S. market.”